 Instructor: Mary Stringer

-$20 materials fee payable to instructor at workshop
+$45 materials fee payable to instructor (covers materials/tools)

 **Students should bring a sack lunch